Aunt Flow is committed to ensuring everyone has access to period products. Here’s what we believe:

 You should know the ingredients in your menstrual products.

 Dedication to period positivity requires full transparency.
 Leading menstrual product brands are not required to disclose their ingredients.
 They can be bleached with chlorine, and contain synthetics, dyes, and chemicals.
-Aunt Flow products are made of 100% organic cotton and nothing else.
+Aunt Flow products are made of organic cotton and none of the weird stuff.

 Stay in the flow — we’ll send you period positivity + timely updates on the menstrual movement.